dkeate-dev/project-euler-solutions/readme.md

 I have no idea what I'm doing.

-# License
+# Copyright

+All problems are owned by [Project Euler](https://projecteuler.net/).

-Copyright 2023, Dustin Keate, All rights reserved.
+All code is Copyright 2023, Dustin Keate, All rights reserved.